O-Three-Two/2023-10-zetachain-alpha/phase-1/101-zetachain.md

 - Users interact with CCM-enabled contracts on any connected chain.
 - These contracts use a Connector API to send messages.
-- ZetaChain acts as a relay, forwarding these messages to the intended destination chain.
+- ZetaChain is a relay that forwards these messages to the intended destination chain.
 - At the destination, another CCM-enabled contract receives and processes the message via the Connector API.

 **Data Handling & State Management:**